uf-reef-avl/multilauncher/README.md

 **Important Notes Before Running**
 ----------------------------------

--Make sure all computers are on the same network.
+- Make sure all computers are on the same network.

--Check that port 11311 is allowed through the firewall on the ROSMASTER machine (if not type: sudo ufw allow 11311).
+- Check that port 11311 is allowed through the firewall on the ROSMASTER machine (if not type: sudo ufw allow 11311).

 <a name="Running the Application"/>